github/docs/content/developers/webhooks-and-events/events/issue-event-types.md

 ## ready_for_review

-The pull request was marked as ready for review.
+A draft pull request was marked as ready for review.

 ### Availability